rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

 ### Set the date or time

-Use the `YYYY-MM-DD hh:mm:ss` format with the command.
+To set the date or time, use the `YYYY-MM-DD hh:mm:ss` format with the command.
 Omit the date or time as needed.

-To set the time or date, run a command similar to the following:
+To set the date or time, run a command similar to the following:

     $ timedatectl set-time <YYYY-MM-DD> <hh:mm:ss>